 - How to reduce the clutter in your life, and the payoffs of making that a priority

-- Some expert insights from Pilar’s sister Andrea (a professional de-clutterer and certified Feng Shui consultant), including the concept of creating “receptive” spaces and “defending” them with objects of beauty (see Resources, below, for more how-to advice from Andrea, and listen for a special guest episode with her, coming soon!)
+- Some expert insights from Pilar’s sister Andrea (a professional de-clutterer and certified Feng Shui consultant), including the concept of creating “receptive” spaces and “defending” them with objects of beauty (see Resources, below, for more how-to advice from Andrea, and listen to this special guest episode with her)

 - The rise of the minimalist movement (previously known as Voluntary Simplicity) and the growing appeal of owning less